-In this post, we will discuss the java main method.
+In this tutorial, we will discuss the Java main method.
 In Java, you need to have a method named main in at least one class if we are developing a standalone java application.

-A java program needs to start its execution somewhere.
-A java program starts by executing the main of some class.
+A Java program needs to start its execution somewhere.
+A Java application starts by executing the main of some class.
 We can choose the name of the class to execute, but not the name of the method.
 The method must always be called main.
 The main method is an entry point used by JVM to kick start the execution of the java application.
-It contains a String array as arguments.
+It contains a String array as the argument.

-The main method doesn’t return any value to the caller JVM.
+The main method doesn’t return any value to the caller i.e the JVM.

-Automatically creating the main method in Eclipse for a class:
+Automatically creating the main method in Eclipse IDE for a class:

 Running the class which has the main method: